 This post may contain affiliate links, which help us generate revenue so that we can keep producing awesome content for you.
 We want to thank you from the bottom of our hearts for using our links and giving us the opportunity to share a sliver of this great big world with you.

 A trip to the United States is not complete without a trip to Chicago, the “most American of big cities.”
 It is the birthplace of jazz and home to more than 250 theaters, 200 dance companies, 125 art galleries, 56 museums, and over 5,000 restaurants.
 It is where the world’s first skyscraper was built in 1885 and where the tallest building in the Western Hemisphere still stands today.
 Whatever your background or interests, you will find something in Chicago to enjoy and to love during your visit and for many years to come.
-Use this guide of what to do in Chicago for first timers to help you plan your first trip to the Windy City.
+Even after living in Chicago for 8+ years, I am still constantly finding new and fun things to do here.
+Use this local’s guide to visiting Chicago for the first time to help you plan your first trip to the Windy City.

 The Willis (Sears) Tower